araa47/local-deck-ws/README.md

 ## Troubleshooting

+- Make sure `ENABLE_SERIAL_LOGGING` is disabled in [common.h](common.h) if not monitoring via serial!
+It somehow causes the device to hang when serial buffer is not being consumed!
 - If the device shows a connection failure, check your Wi-Fi credentials and Home Assistant configuration in `secrets.h`.
 - Ensure your Home Assistant instance is reachable from the network the LocalDeck is connected to.
 - Verify that the long-lived access token is valid and has the necessary permissions in Home Assistant.